How Effective is Planning Enforcement?

 Some developers are also adept at navigating the system to delay enforcement action, while civic societies and others sometimes find themselves having to gather the detailed evidence to prove that serious harm is being done.

-The meeting will be chaired by Brian Keane of our Planning, Environment & Transport Committee.
-Our two highly experienced guest speakers are from two neighbouring but very different councils:
+Our two highly experienced guest speakers were from two neighbouring but very different councils:

 - Roald Piper, Team Leader, Westminster City Council Planning Enforcement